juliatan/django-rest-api/README.md

 - Our serializers should specify the fields we want to accept from the client.
 Similar to Django forms.
 They also take care of validation rules that are required for the fields.
 - Hook this up to our APIView in `profiles_api/views.py`.
 - Check it works by going to http://localhost:8000/api/hello-view/ and testing it out through the browsable API.

+### Viewsets

+- Like APIViews, allow us to write logic for endpoints.
+Instead of writing functions that map to common HTTP methods, it accept functions that map to common API object actions e.g. list (ob jects), create, retrieve, update and destroy [an object].
+- Perfect for standard database operations.
+Fastest way to make a database interface.
+- Cases of when to use ViewSets over APIView:
+  - A simple CRUD API on existing database model
+  - A quick and simple API for pre-defined objects
+  - Little to no customisation on the logic
+  - Working with standard data structures
+- Create a ViewSet by:
+  - In `views.py`, create a class based on ViewSet.
+  - Define the action methods.
+  - Define the URL endpoint in `urls.py` and register our ViewSet through a router (provided by REST framework).
+Once then, add this to the urlpatterns (one time requirement).
+- Check it works by going to the root of our API http://localhost:8000/api .
+You should be able to see the new URL we defined in the router.
+Note, this feature doesn't show APIView URLs.
+- When defining the create method, we can use the same serializer concept as in the APIViews.